Care, Treatment, Custody & Corrections Programs (CTCC/Section 23)

 - Correction/Custody Facilities (e.g. detention centres, open custody facilities).

-These programs require formal agreements between the School Board and the partnering Community Agencies and must be approved annually by the Ministry of Education and Training.
+These programs require formal agreements between the School Board and the partnering Community Agencies and must be approved annually by the Ministry of Education.

 Instruction is offered from primary grades to high school completion.
 Working with facility staff, community professionals, the student’s home school, and the parents or guardians, the program’s goal is to help all students develop both the personal and academic skills needed to successfully return to their school, or go on to post-secondary education, job training, or employment.